-Emotions come in to play in most things in life.
+Emotions come into play in most things in life.
 However, selling your business is likely to generate more emotions than most other experiences.
-This is because usually you have spent a lot of time working in your company and have a lot invested both financially as well as psychologically.
+This is because you usually have spent a lot of time working in your company and have a lot invested financially and psychologically.
 The sale of your company may represent the largest single transaction in your life.

 Deciding to sell your company

 The first step in any business sale process is deciding to sell.
 We regularly get calls from business owners that are considering the sale of their business.
 We understand that it’s not an easy decision for many people.
 You have an emotional attachment to your company, and rightfully so.

 A key is if you have reasons for selling, which outweigh the reluctance to make a change that we all have.
 Often people’s motivation to sell is not just for financial reasons.
 Either they want to retire, relocate, have health issues, partner problems, or have other interests or business opportunities.

 Weighing these factors out alongside the financial considerations can help you to make the right decision as to whether to sell your company.
 We will give you an idea of what you can get for your business.
 This allows you to make an informed decision.

 And you can take your time to figure out whether your desire to sell is greater than your motivation to keep the business.
 We can help you talk through this and also give you options to stay on after the sale to support the new buyer with training and a transition period.
 Knowing that you will be staying on after the sale usually is helpful.
 This way, you can ease into retirement or the next chapter of your life.
 It also helps the buyer get off on the right foot and take care of your customers and employees properly.